Welcome to Warkworth Catholic Parish

 Rosary at Puhoi Church

-Sunday 12th of October prompt start at 7.50 am.
+Sunday before Mass - prompt start at 7.50 am.

 Children’s Liturgy during 10.30 am Mass